 Crashed October 13, 1942 at 3:25pm

-On October 13, 1942 took off from Nadi Airfield for a local flight for altitude training mission.
+On October 13, 1942 took off from Nadi Airfield piloted by 1st Lt.
+Richard T. Otis on a local flight for altitude training mission.
 As the gunners test fired their guns, a pair of P-39 Airacobras from the 70th Fighter Squadron made a mock interception pass on this bomber.
-P-39D Airacobra 41-7043 collided with the B-26's tail causing both aircraft to immediately crash into the sea roughly 300 yards south of Itai Island off Nadi Airfield.
+During the mock attack, P-39D Airacobra 41-7043 collided with this bomber causing both aircraft to immediately crash into the sea roughly 300 yards south of Itai Island off Nadi Airfield.

 After the crash, a column of black smoke was observed and later all that was observed at the crash site was an oil slick, some wreckage on the surface and the presence of sharks.